HiroNewf/Network-Plus-Notes/README.md

         - Start with the easy and most common words
     - Catch the low hanging fruit / the bad password people
 - Brute force attacks
-    - You try every possible combinations of characters
+    - You try every possible combination of characters
-        - Very slow and most system will not allow this many attempts
+        - Very slow and most systems will not allow this many attempts
     - Best if you can find the hashed password and try to crack that offline where you don't have a limited number of attempts
     - Lots of computing power required for this